Sitecore/Sitecore.Pathfinder/README.md

 These external references can be imported into the project by using the ``sync-website`` task.
 This task makes a request to the website to collect the needed information.
 The information is downloaded as a zip file and unpacked in the project directory.

-The sync-website task is configured on the 'sync' section of the scconfig.json.
+The sync-website task is configured on the 'sync-website' section in the scconfig.json configuration file.

 ```js
 "sync": {